 We are now trademarked and have a brand “Distinct Impressions” that brings you products which you know represents quality, and the integrity of the item has been verified and ethically sourced.

 The 15 months of treatment was a success and I continue to present my lovely wares to you.
-I sell primarily on my website, I have a stall at some of the local Illawarra markets and I am involved with a Collective of self-minded individuals at the Collective Beat in Gerringong.
+I sell primarily on my website, I have a stall at some of the local Illawarra markets and you will find my jewellery at Anubian Life at Port Kembla and a selection of scarves and homewares at the Port Grocer.

 I hope you enjoy my products